Leoš Janáček: 1873–1880: Education and early career

 Janáček originally intended to study piano and organ but eventually devoted himself to composition.
 He wrote his first vocal compositions while choirmaster of the Svatopluk Artisan's Association (1873–1876).
 In 1874, he enrolled at the Prague organ school, under František Skuherský and František Blažek.
 His student days in Prague were impoverished; with no piano in his room, he had to make do with a keyboard drawn on his tabletop.
 His criticism of Skuherský's performance of the Gregorian mass was published in the March 1875 edition of the journal Cecilie and led to his expulsion from the school, but Skuherský relented, and on 24 July 1875 Janáček graduated with the best results in his class.

 On his return to Brno he earned a living as a music teacher, and conducted various amateur choirs.
 From 1876 he taught music at Brno's Teachers' Institute.
 Among his pupils there was Zdenka Schulzová, daughter of Emilian Schulz, the Institute director.
 She was later to be Janáček's wife.
 In 1876, he also became a piano student of Amálie Wickenhauserová-Nerudová, with whom he co-organized chamber concertos and performed in concerts over the following two years.
 In February 1876, he was voted Choirmaster of the Beseda brněnská Philharmonic Society.
 Apart from an interruption from 1879 to 1881, he remained its choirmaster and conductor until 1888.

 From October 1879 to February 1880, he studied piano, organ, and composition at the Leipzig Conservatory.
 While there, he composed Thema con variazioni for piano in B-flat, subtitled Zdenka's Variations.
 Dissatisfied with his teachers (among them Oscar Paul and Leo Grill), and denied a studentship with Camille Saint-Saëns in Paris, Janáček moved on to the Vienna Conservatory, where from April to June 1880, he studied composition with Franz Krenn.
 He concealed his opposition to Krenn's neo-romanticism, but he quit Josef Dachs's classes and further piano study after he was criticised for his piano style and technique.
 He submitted a violin sonata (now lost) to a Vienna Conservatory competition, but the judges rejected it as being "too academic".
 Janáček left the conservatory in June 1880, disappointed despite Franz Krenn's very complimentary personal report.
 One of his classmates and friends in Vienna was composer and pianist Josef Weiss.

+Janáček returned to Brno where, on 13 July 1881, he married his young pupil, Zdenka Schulzová.
+Their daughter Olga was born in August 1882.
+In 1888, Olga contracted rheumatic fever, which would lead to her early death at the age of 20.
+Within three months of Olga's illness, their second child, a son Vladimir, was born.
+Vladimir lived only until November 1890, when he died of scarlet fever.